chgloor/pedsim/ecosystem/demoapp/README.md

 ## Compilation

 Qt is needed to compile and run the demo application!
-See [Linux](@ref linux) and [Windows](@ref windows) for more indormation regarding compillation of the source code.
+See the installation documentation on [Linux](@ref linux) and [Windows](@ref windows) for more information regarding compillation of the source code.

 ![PEDSIM Demo App](screenshot.png)